kteender/kteender.github.io/about.md

 I did previs and tool dev/scripting on *Avatar: The Way of Water* (render quality control) and *Avatar: Fire and Ash* (sequence artist and technical director).
 I've also been employed as a CG artist for the Carnegie Mellon University Robotics Institute.

-I create animation for a web series called *Bugmuthur's Story Box*.
-I do other miscellaneous behind-the-curtain projects for Bugmuthur and Indigo.
-Bugmuthur is powered by a custom motion capture Maya plugin that I wrote in my nights and weekends while working full time on the *Avatar* sequels.
-If you would like to keep up with Bugmuthur, you can follow her on <a href="https://www.instagram.com/bugmuthur/">Instagram</a>, <a href="https://www.youtube.com/@bugmuthur">YouTube</a>, and/or <a href="https://www.tiktok.com/@bugmuthur">TikTok</a>.
+I am the lady behind-the-curtain for Bugmuthur, which is a project comprised of animated web series <em>Bugmuthur's Story Box</em> and real-world experiences with a digital medium named Indigo Coiyle.
+Bugmuthur's animated character is powered by a custom motion capture Maya plugin that I wrote in my nights and weekends while working full-time on the *Avatar* sequels.
+Indigo's corporeal character is powered by me.
+If you would like to keep up with the project, you can follow Bugmuthur on <a href="https://www.instagram.com/bugmuthur/">Instagram</a>, <a href="https://www.youtube.com/@bugmuthur">YouTube</a>, and/or <a href="https://www.tiktok.com/@bugmuthur">TikTok</a>.

 I have experience working with variety of DCCs including Maya, Motionbuilder, the Adobe Suite, and Blender.
 I have worked as an artist and developer in virtual production and game engine workflows, using both out-of-the box functionality and properietary extensions.
 I can code in Python, HTML, and CSS.
 I am comfortable working with git.
-I have traditional art training.
+I have traditional art training and comedy writing experience.

-I specialize in the following areas:
+I specialize in the following techical areas:
 - keyframe and motion capture character animation
 - digital avatar creation
 - animation tool development

-I am additionally available for start-to-finish animated video creation.
+I am available for animated videos and experiential marketing.

 If you have technical question or are looking to hire, please contact me at <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.